CM4all/myproxy/doc/index.rst

   active master instance automatically (depends on ``monitoring`` and ``user`` / ``password``)

+- ``disconnect_unavailable``: if ``true`` and a node becomes unavailable through monitoring, then all proxied connections to that node will be closed (if a node exists that is available)

 When using such a cluster with ``client:connect()``, myproxy will automatically choose a node using consistent hashing with the ``client.account`` attribute.